Overexertion Develops Over Time and Makes Preexisting Conditions Worse

 Although employers may encourage or pressure employees to work through pain and discomfort, workers should listen to their bodies.
 If overexertion is suspected, workers should always take a break, and if necessary, see a doctor as soon as possible.
 It is important to note, however, that overexertion is not limited to extreme physical stress.
 Instead, overexertion can result from chronic overuse of any muscle or body part.
 Carpal tunnel syndrome and osteoarthritis are frequently caused by overexertion of the muscles and tendons of the hand and arm.

 It can be difficult to establish that a worker is entitled to Workers’ Compensation benefits in connection with an overexertion injury.
 The Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, have a demonstrated history of succeeding where others have failed.
-If overexertion is preventing you or a loved one from working, contact us at 267-589-0090 or 215-512-1500, or complete our online form to schedule a free initial consultation at our Philadelphia offices, where we represent clients throughout Pennsylvania.
+If overexertion is preventing you or a loved one from working, contact us at 215-512-1500, or complete our online form to schedule a free initial consultation at our Philadelphia offices, where we represent clients throughout Pennsylvania.